-- 4.1.3 The Primary NO_X, CO, and VOC BACT limits Set forth in Section 4.1.1. and 4.1.4 through 4.1.6 apply at all times, except during startup and shutdown conditions.
-Startup and shutdown operating scenarios for the combustion turbine generators (CT-01, and CT-02) are defined as follows: - a.
-Startup periods are defined as the time from combustion turbine (CT) ignition to the time that the HRSG stack NO_x and CO steady state emissions are in compliance with the short-term limits in Table 4.1.1.a.
+- 4.1.3 The Primary NOX, CO, and VOC BACT limits set forth in Section 4.1.1. and 4.1.4 through 4.1.6 apply at all times, except during startup and shutdown conditions.
+Startup and shutdown operating scenarios for the combustion turbine generators (CT-01 and CT-02) are defined as follows: - a.
+Startup periods are defined as the time from combustion turbine (CT) ignition to the time that the HRSG stack NOx and CO steady state emissions are in compliance with the short-term limits in Table 4.1.1.a.
 Steady state emissions shall mean when the unit is in compliance with both pollutants in terms of the limits in Table 4.1.1.a. for one quadrant of an hour (15-minute block) where the instrument measured a value at or less than the concentration limit in Table 4.1.1.a.
 The end of time of startup shall be the time at the beginning of the 15-minute block in which steady state emissions occurred. - b.
-For this permit, shutdown is defined as the time when the CT fall below 50 percent load and the HRSG stack NO_x and CO steady state emission are not in compliance with either of these pollutants short-term limits in Table 4.1.1.a.
-Shutdown ends either when the fuel flow to the unit is at zero and the HRSG stack NOx and CO are zero or once the unit reaches the HRSG stack NOx and CO steady state emissions are in compliance with the short-term limits in Table 4.1.1.a. for at least on 15-minute block for both pollutants then shutdown end time is time at the beginning of this 15-minute block of steady state emissions. - c.
-The permittee shall operate the Continuous Emission Monitoring System (CEMS) during all periods of startup and shutdown events. - d.
-Emissions during these events shall not exceed the following limits on a 30-day rolling total on a per CT and manufacturer basis: - NOx emissions shall not exceed 2.68 tons for the MHPS M501JAC and 2.97 tons for the GE 7HA.03. - ii.
+For this permit, shutdown is defined as the time when the CT operation falls below 50 percent load, and the HRSG stack NOx and CO steady state emissions are not in compliance with either of these pollutants short-term limits in Table 4.1.1.a.
+Shutdown ends either when the HRSG stack NOx and CO are at zero or when the unit reaches the HRSG stack NOx and CO steady state emissions are in compliance with the short-term limits in Table 4.1.1.a. for at least one 15-minute block for both pollutants.
+Shutdown end time is the time at the beginning of this 15-minute block of steady state emissions. - c.
+The permittee shall operate the Continuous Emission Monitoring System (CEMS) during all periods of operation, which includes startup and shutdown events.

+- d.
+Emissions during startup and shutdown events shall not exceed the following limits on a 30day rolling total on a per CT and manufacturer basis: - i.
+NOx emissions shall not exceed 2.68 tons for the MHPS M501JAC and 2.97 tons for the GE 7HA.03. - ii.
 CO emissions shall not exceed 6.05 tons for the MHPS M501JAC and 11.36 tons for the GE 7HA.03. - iii.
 VOC emissions shall not exceed 4.22 tons for the MHPS M501JAC and 3.87 tons for the GE 7HA.03. - iv.
-PM10 and PM{2.5} emissions shall not exceed 0.05 tons for the MHPS M501JAC and 0.28 tons for the GE 7HA.03. - e.
-No hour during any operating day that either a startup or shutdown event occurs within shall not exceed the following emission rates: - i.
+PM10 and PM2.5 emissions shall not exceed 0.05 tons for the MHPS M501JAC and 0.28 tons for the GE 7HA.03. - e.
+Any hour during any operating day that either a startup or shutdown event occurs within shall not exceed the following emission rates: - i.
 NOx emissions shall not exceed 273.4 pounds per hour. - ii.
 CO emissions shall not exceed 1,527.4 pound per hour.

 An hour is the 60-minute period beginning at the top of each hour (e.g., hour starts at 0:00:00 and ends at 0:59:59).
-Compliance with these limits shall include all emissions that occur within the hour regardless of if the unit experience a startup event and began operating at normal load conditions within the hour.
+Compliance with these limits shall include all emissions that occur within the hour regardless of if the unit experienced a startup event and began operating at normal load conditions within the hour.